Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Introduction

-In this paper, we explore 2-to-2 scattering of spinning black holes and corresponding 2PM observables using the all-orders-in-spin Compton amplitude proposed in~\rcite{Cangemi:2023bpe}.
+In this paper, we explore 2-to-2 scattering of spinning black holes and corresponding 2PM observables using the all-order-in-spin Compton amplitude proposed in~\rcite{Cangemi:2023bpe}.
 We develop efficient integration techniques for extracting the relevant contributions to the classical one-loop amplitude: scalar triangles, scalar and vector boxes.
-This requires some delicacy since the one-loop integrand is composed of several non-trivial entire functions of three independent spin-dependent variables.
-While the box coefficents have closed forms in terms of exponential functions, we find after some work, that the triangle integral coefficients can be expressed as integrals and derivatives of the Bessel function $J_0$ of the first kind.
-Our results can be contrasted to the recent 2PM work~\cite{Chen:2024bpf}, that also addressed the need for integration methods for spin-resummed entire function that appear in Kerr scattering amplitudes.
-See also related results~\cite{Chen:2024mmm} that extracts 2PM amplitudes and eikonal phase to relatively high spin-multipole order.
+This requires some delicacy, since the one-loop integrand is composed of several nontrivial entire functions of three independent spin variables.
+While the box coefficients have closed forms in terms of exponential functions, we find after some work that the triangle integral coefficients can be expressed as integrals and derivatives of the Bessel function $J_0$ of the first kind.
+Our results can be contrasted to the recent 2PM work~\cite{Chen:2024bpf}, which also addressed the need for integration methods for spin-resummed entire functions that appear in Kerr scattering amplitudes.
+See also related results~\cite{Chen:2024mmm} that extract 2PM amplitudes and eikonal phase to relatively high spin-multipole order.

 Using the one-loop amplitude reduced to master integrals, we then explore observables at 2PM.
 We compute the classical impulse, scattering angle and eikonal phase up to ${\cal O}(S^{11})$.
-We also give various closed-form expressions to all orders in spin, both for contributions coming from boxes, such as the parallel impulse and impulse perpendicular to scattering plan, and for the eikonal-phase contributions corresponding to triangle coefficients that originate from the pole terms of the quantum Compton amplitude.
+We also give various closed-form expressions to all orders in spin, both for contributions coming from boxes, such as the parallel impulse and impulse perpendicular to the scattering plane, and for the eikonal-phase contributions corresponding to triangle coefficients that originate from the pole terms of the quantum Compton amplitude.
 We leave the eikonal evaluation of the third triangle coefficient, corresponding to genuine contact terms, to future work.